applicaster/developer.applicaster.com/content/questionnaire-release-notes/questionnaire_release_notes.md

 * Ability to log-in with custom fields of name/phone/email
 * Ability to have a Stitcher *without* login
 * Ability to select which login fields you want (out of name/phone/email only)
+* Option to send user analytics to Mixpanel or Morpheus
+* User profiles sent to MixPanel/Morpheus
+* "Answer Question" events sent to MixPanel/Morpheus
+* Option to add login with Facebook
+* Option to place registration screen before or after the questions
 * Ability to connect ultimate questions one after another
 * RTL support
-* User profiles sent to MixPanel
-* "Answer Question" events sent to MixPanel
 * Single Sign On (User signs in once and then will not be presented with the login box again)
 * Terms and Conditions Link - and ability to remove it if it is not needed
+* Custom text fields for intro screens and registration screen
+* Optional page indicator
 * Thank You page with thank you text
+* Optional Open/Close state in editor and custom closed state text feild